 - Learn to cook, use recipe books/trial and error (very important to aid nutrition and fuel your gym gains.)

 The younger you are when you begin investing in yourself, the better.
 That doesn’t mean if you’re not young anymore that you should just give up on the idea however.
 If you’re 40 years old and only just realising you’ve wasted most of your life up until this point then it’s better to turn around now and start making a change rather than doing it at 50.
-Once you hit 50 you only would have said “shit I’ve known this crap since I was 40, I should have done something back then!” and then compounded your own sense of frustration further, it’s like compound interest albeit more inadvertently masochistic.
+Once you hit 50 you only would have said “shit I’ve known this crap since I was 40, I should have done something back then!” and then compounded your own sense of frustration further.
+It’s like compound interest albeit more inadvertently masochistic.
 Control the time you have left on this Earth and make it valuable or you will have to live with insufferable pangs of regret until your deathbed.
-You need to maximise the efficacy of your time, time is your most valuable commodity and it’s incredibly finite, like an hourglass, it trickles down, except unlike an hourglass you can’t turn it around and start again if you waste the sand granules that have dropped down on pointless shit.
-You have one continuing trickle of sand that symbolically represents the fleetingness of your existence on this Earth and that’s it, so use your “chance at life” wisely if you want it to have purpose and are to attain actualisation.
+You need to maximise the efficacy of your time, time is your most valuable commodity and it’s incredibly finite, like an hourglass, it trickles down, except unlike an hourglass you can’t turn it around and start again if you have wasted the sand granules that have already dropped on pointless shit.
+You have one continuing trickle of sand that symbolically represents the fleetingness of your existence on this Earth and that’s it.
+So use your “chance at life” wisely if you want it to have purpose and are to attain some semblance of self-actualisation.

-Practicing your social skills is important, too much reclusiveness results in rusty social skills, if you fear your social skills may be deteriorating then go out intermittently, however socialising should not feature prominently within your calendar until you reach the top 10% of men, and even then, once you make it to the top you need to be wary not to grow complacent and lose what you’ve built for yourself as a man of ever-increasing social value.
-In higher social circles, business is often mixed with pleasure, bear the importance of that in mind.
+Practicing your social skills is important, too much reclusiveness results in rusty social skills and reduced articulacy.
+If you fear your social skills may be deteriorating then go out intermittently, however socialising should not feature prominently within your calendar until you reach the top 10% of men.
+Even then, once you make it to the top you need to be wary not to grow complacent and lose what you’ve built for yourself as a man of ever-increasing social value.
+In high society social circles, business is often mixed with pleasure; bear the importance of that in mind.

 When choosing friends: surround yourself with funny people, people who can take a joke and aren’t overly defensive.
-I personally make it a habit to talk to people with a keen wit or a sophisticated sense of humour as well as watching stand up comedy in my leisure time (yes, even in my leisure time I like to passively learn from other people’s wit.)
-Comedy should be important to you, comedy is medicine for the soul.
+I personally make it a habit to talk to people with a keen wit or a sophisticated sense of humour as well as watching stand-up comedy in my leisure time (yes, even in my leisure time I like to passively learn from other people’s wit.)
+Comedy should be important to you; as comedy is medicine for the soul.
 Comedy can stop a man in pain from turning insane, immerse yourself in the world of comedy and the world of comedy will do your state of mind wonders.
-Not taking serious matters too seriously is a great coping mechanism for aiding one’s mental endurance, use comedy as a painkiller to aid you in your journey of self-improvement if you need it to take off the edge, it’s a far healthier way to spend your down time versus drink and drugs.
+Not taking serious matters too seriously is a great coping mechanism for aiding one’s mental endurance.
+Use comedy as a painkiller to aid you in your journey of self-improvement if you need it to take off the edge, it’s a far healthier way to spend your down time versus drink and drugs.

 Leaving Monk Mode and utilising your gains:

 How do you know when you’re ready to leave monk mode?
 It’s simple.
-You will manage to resist junk activities and finally sustain self-improvement as your modus operandi (factory setting.)
-It could take you a long time to reach this state, it depends on your starting point and more importantly, your self-discipline.
-Monk mode, is as much about learning self-discipline as it is engaging in self-improvement.
-When you manage to sustain monk mode you’ll be on your way to cultivating a lifestyle of success.
-You will be wrapped up in the self-importance of improving all the facets in your life, managing them with a keen eye and seeing that all your personal investments grow (much like a stock portfolio.)
+You will manage to resist junk activities and sustain self-improvement as your modus operandi (factory setting.)
+It could take you a long time to reach this state; it depends on your starting point and more importantly, your self-discipline.
+Monk mode is as much about learning self-discipline as it is engaging in self-improvement.
+When you manage to sustain monk mode as a way of life you’ll be on your way to cultivating a lifestyle of success.
+You will be wrapped up in the self-importance of improving all the facets in your life, managing them with a keen eye and watching all your personal investments flourish (much like a stock portfolio.)
 Your schedule will be so packed that you won’t have time to waste on low quality, frivolously time hungry exercises.
-If someone’s got something going on and you know you’d get more done doing your own thing then you keep doing your own thing.
-You are the basis for your sense of direction, you don’t get drawn in by other people’s whims.
-You never feel like being the tag-along, you have the ambition, the vision and the determination to keep moving towards the top, your time is far too valuable to even contemplate wasting it on “tagging along.”
+If someone’s got something going on and you know you’d get more done doing your own thing, then keep doing your own thing.
+You are the basis for your sense of direction; don’t get drawn in by other people’s whims.
+You should never feel like being the tag-along, you have the ambition, the vision and the determination to keep moving towards the top.
+Your time is far too valuable to even contemplate wasting it as a “tag along.”

-Leaving monk mode with your SMV gains does not mean you can become stagnant in your endeavours, retain your hunger for betterment no matter what level you’re at, this is the defining quality (successful SMV maintenance) between someone who is “doing great” and sustains the greatness achieved through monk mode and someone who was “doing alright” and has now fallen off the wagon and begun to relapse.
-Do not accept half measures from anybody, but most importantly of all if you want to attain greatness you cannot tolerate it from yourself.
+Leaving monk mode with your SMV gains does not mean you can become stagnant in your endeavours.
+Retain your hunger for betterment no matter what level you’re at.
+This is the defining quality (successful maintenance of one’s SMV) between someone who is “doing great” and sustains the greatness achieved through monk mode and someone who was “doing alright” and has now fallen off the wagon and begun to relapse.
+Do not accept half measures from anybody, but most importantly, do not tolerate it from yourself.
 Stop being your own worst enemy, free your mind and begin actualising.